 We’ve already seen Samsung’s lineup, which goes big on its Neo QLED (Mini LED) tech, and now it’s Sony’s time to try and wow you with its latest screens.
 Sony has revealed a whopping 21 different models, ranging from stunning 8K Bravia XR Master Series sets to wallet-friendlier X85J 4K TVs that still pack in a lot of perks.

-There are a few key things to know about what Sony’s new 2021 TVs have to offer, so here’s a quick primer of the streaming-only CES 2021.
+There are a few key things to know about what Sony’s new 2021 TVs have to offer.
+One more thing, the Sony Bravia XR master series A90J goes on sale this month in Europe and the 55in starts at £2,699.

 1) They've got brains